Skip to content

 Sheriff Sally Hernandez partnered with community organizations to:

-– Offer diversion options to arresting agencies in order to get a person suffering from a mental health crisis into treatment and not jail
+– Offer diversion options to other arresting agencies in order to get a person suffering from a mental health crisis into treatment and not jail

 – Provide classes to friends and family of inmates suffering from mental health issues to help avoid future arrests